 - 2 ½ teaspoon baking powder baking soda

 - 2 teaspoons mixed spice powder or replace with pumpkin spice/apple spice powder or similar.
-Or 1 tsp of ginger powder and 1 tsp of ground nutmeg powder.
+Or 1 teaspoon of ginger powder and 1 teaspoon of ground nutmeg powder.

 - 1 teaspoon cinnamon powder

 - 250 ml water

 Preheat the oven to 130 Fan/ 150 Celsius/ 300 Fahrenheit/ Gas 2.

 - Prepare the loaf pan by greasing the inside and adding a layer of greaseproof/baking paper or a loaf pan paper insert.
 If you have a non-stick loaf pan this step may not be necessary.

 - Add the flour, baking powder/soda, sugar, sultanas, vegan butter, cinnamon and mixed spice to a bowl.
 Mix.

 - Pour in the water and mix until everything is combined.

 - Scoop the dumpling into the loaf pan and level the top.